 Maj.
 Gen., the adjutant general of the army”

 Since he was lost at sea, Pvt.
-James W. Sallee’s name is inscribed on the Tablets of the Missing at the American Military Cemetery outside of Manila.
+James W. Sallee’s name is inscribed on the Walls of the Missing at the American Military Cemetery outside of Manila.